7 Great Pizza POS Systems To Serve Up & Deliver Slices Of Pie

-Pizza POS’s typically come loaded with must-have features like EMV compliance, raw ingredient tracking, and the ability to input complicated pizza orders with ease.
-Some cloud pizza POS systems (mmm, “cloud pizza”…that sounds good) also offer some sweet extras like online ordering and delivery options.
+Pizza POS systems typically come loaded with must-have features, such as EMV compliance, raw ingredient tracking, and the ability to input complicated pizza orders with ease.
+Some cloud pizza POS systems (mmm, “cloud pizza,”…that sounds good) also offer some sweet extras, such as online ordering and delivery options.

-In this article, I’ll go over the merits and shortcomings of four pizza-friendly POS’s — Shopkeep, Clover Station, Toast, and Revel — to help you figure out which one is the best for your pizza business.
+In this article, I’ll go over the merits and shortcomings of seven pizza-friendly POS systems — Square, Clover, Toast, Upserve, Revel, Shopkeep — to help you figure out which one is the best for your pizza shop.